antomuli/Personal-Blog/README.md

 **Personal_Blog**

 ## Description
 Anto's blog is a personal blogging website where you can create and share your opinions and other users can read and comment on them.
 It  also has random quotes that inspire the users.
-You can visit the live site on **link**
+You can visit the live site on ** https://morning-plateau-98884.herokuapp.com/**

 ## Author